 So, if orphanages are usually understaffed, why is it a bad idea to send in foreign volunteers?

-The constantly changing cast of caretakers means that the children will likely develop abandonment issues.
+First of all, the constantly changing cast of caretakers means that the children will likely develop abandonment issues.
 The kids aren’t starving for a hug or a bit of affection from just anyone; they need the care that they can only receive from a loving parent or guardian.

 And of course, this form of voluntourism perpetuates the White Savior Complex and masks the socioeconomic issues that lead to institutionalization in the first place.
 The volunteers return home with an incorrect understanding of the problems that other countries are facing, as well as an overinflated perception of what they achieved.
 To quote Dr. Andrea Freidus, an anthropologist from the University of North Carolina at Charlotte: “My research suggests that students who engage in these programmes actually contribute towards the mystification of larger systems that produce inequality, poverty, particular patterns of disease distribution, and various forms of violence.”